andrewbolster/andrewbolster.github.io/_posts/2014-05-07-multiprocessing-niceness-in-python.md

 But, simple enough `os.nice` call.
 I reads like it says "Set the niceness value of this process to 5".

-It does not. if _[Increments](https://docs.python.org/2/library/os.html#os.nice)_ the niceness value.
+It does not, it _[Increments](https://docs.python.org/2/library/os.html#os.nice)_ the niceness value.
 (And returns the new value)

 This means that after a few repeated iterations of this simulation, my processes end up with the maximum niceness (i.e. least priority) of 19.
-Whis is not ideal.
+Which is not ideal.

 Simple enough fix however; swap the `os.nice(5)` call with: